 The Antimicrobial Pharmacodynamics and Therapeutics (APT) Group is based in the Department of Clinical and Molecular Pharmacology, Institute of Systems, Molecular and Integrative Biology, University of Liverpool.

 Antimicrobial resistance is a growing threat and there has been a global push to address to develop new drugs.
-The CAP is one of relatively few academic laboratories in the world that can develop pharmacodynamic packages for new antimicrobial agents.
+The APT is one of relatively few academic laboratories in the world that can develop pharmacodynamic packages for new antimicrobial agents.
 We study how antimicrobial agents are distributed in the body (pharmacokinetics) and their effect on killing microorganisms (pharmacodynamics).

 APT provides preclinical and early phase clinical support to ensure new drugs are developed in a streamlined manner.
 We provide a complete, integrated drug development package covering:

 - Experimental models for invasive bacterial and fungal diseases, including laboratory animal models, hollow fibre models of infection and other well characterised in vitro models of infection.

 - Advanced PK-PD mathematical modelling, including population pharmacokinetics, drug interaction modelling, antimicrobial resistance modelling, and Monte Carlo simulation.

 - Bioanalysis (LC/MS/MS run to GCP standards for laboratories).

 - Preclinical imaging using MALDI-MSI to assess the distribution of small molecules in target tissues and organs.